 Not all economic growth strategies are effective.
 For the best ways to stimulate the economy and achieve lasting prosperity, we asked a panel of experts to share their thoughts on the following key questions:

-- What are the most effective ways for state and local officials to boost their local economies?
+- What are the most effective ways for state and local officials to help their local economies recover from the impact of the pandemic?

 - What can states do to prevent “brain drain” and develop, attract and retain highly skilled workers?